typelevel/typelevel.github.com/_posts/2015-09-21-change-values.md

 unavoidably coalesce here into an empirical argument for functional programming.
-Type parameters let us elegantly lift transformations from one part of our program to another; the intractable complexities of imperative type-changing direct us to program more functionally if we want access to these features.
+Type parameters let us elegantly lift transformations from one part of our program to another; the intractable complexities of imperative type-changing direct us to program more functionally, by computing new values instead of changing old ones, if we want access to these features.

-TODO snip was here

-…in more of a functional style, by computing new values instead of changing old ones.
 This, in turn, encourages ever more of our program to be written in a functional style, just as the switch to different `Doc` representations induced a switch to different document tree representations, `map` instead of `foreach`.